What is a Method Statement?

 How to Create a Method Statement

-Compiling the document should be done using a considered and systematic process.
+Method statements require a systematic approach.
 Using a pre-existing template or creating a bespoke one may be helpful.
 While there’s no set format, it will generally contain three sections:

 1. Basic information